gjones01/Earthquake-Magnitude-Depth-Prediction/README.md

 to create a neural network predicting earthquake magnitudes.
 The following script titled "EarthquakePyTorch.ipynb" involves a neural network in PyTorch to predict earthquake depth ranges.

-- In the folder titled "data" there are visualizations, two of which are .twb files.
-These are interactive Tableau files that allow you to interact and see information about each data point.
+- In the folder titled "data" there are visualizations and raw csv files, both raw and cleaned.
+Two of the visualizations are .twb files.
+These are Tableau files that allow you to interact and see information about each data point.

 - A folder titled "Outputs" includes photos of the respective model results.